VooStack/voo_flutter/packages/voo_ui/README.md

 1. Follow the feature-based architecture
 2. Place components in the appropriate feature folder
+3. Ensure components work with the VooDesignSystem
-3. Ensure components work in both light and dark themes
+4. Ensure components work in both light and dark themes
-4. Add proper documentation for new components
+5. Add proper documentation for new components
-5. Test components thoroughly
+6. Test components thoroughly

 ## License